j-doka/reacton/README.md

 # Contributing

-Make sure to perform `npm install` before any else
+Make sure to perform `yarn install` before any else

 Then run `yarn dev` to start the main project.